-Uses Pexip to scale its video capacity and bridge VC with Skype for Business
+Arup uses Pexip to scale its video capacity and bridge video conferencing systems with Skype for Business

 In the field of design, engineering and building planning, collaboration is fundamental to ensure project success.

 Arup’s Chris Ellen speaks about the company’s experiences with Pexip.